TH-Projects/FileNest/README.md

 docker-compose up -d
 ```

+### Troubleshooting the system startup

+Depending on your used hardware it can be the case that the metadbServer tries to connect to the database before it is set up.
+In this case please restart your metadbServer-containers manually or adjust the sleep in the `app.js` of the metadbServer to a value that
+the system starts without the containers exiting.

 ## Project Documentation

 A description of the structure and decisions in the project is provided inside the `documentation`-Folder